-If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the school's personnel adviser will discuss with the designated officer whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
+If the allegation is substantiated and the individual is dismissed or the school ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the school's personnel adviser (EPS Hampshire) will discuss with the designated officer when to make a referral to the DBS for consideration of whether inclusion on the barred lists is required (this is a legal duty and failure to refer when the criteria are met is a criminal offence).

-If the individual concerned is a member of teaching staff, the case manager and personnel adviser will discuss with the LADO whether to refer the matter prohibiting the individual from teaching.
+If the individual concerned is a member of teaching staff, the case manager and personnel adviser will discuss with the LADO whether to refer the matter prohibiting the individual from teaching to the Secretary of State (via the Teaching Regulation Agency).